Introduction

 Understanding the Tax Implications of Being a W2 Employee

-Social Security and Medicare taxes are also withheld from your paycheck.
-These taxes are used to fund the Social Security and Medicare programs.
-The amount of Social Security tax withheld is 6.2% of your wages up to a maximum of $132,900 in 2020.
-The amount of Medicare tax withheld is 1.45% of all wages with no maximum limit.
+• Social Security and Medicare Taxes: You might have noticed these deductions on your paycheck.
+They go toward Social Security and Medicare programs.
+Social Security tax is 6.2% of your earnings, up to a certain limit ($132,900 in 2020).
+Medicare tax is 1.45% of all your earnings with no cap.

 Exploring the Benefits of Being a W2 Employee